uezo/ChatdollKit/README.md

 Using the Tool Call (Function Calling) feature provided by the LLM, you can develop AI characters that function as AI agents, rather than simply engaging in conversation.

-By creating a component that inherits from `LLMFunctionSkillBase` and attaching it to the AIAvatar object, it will automatically be recognized as a tool and executed when needed.
-To create a custom skill, define `FunctionName` and `FunctionDescription`, and implement the `GetToolSpec` method, which returns the function definition, and the `ExecuteFunction` method, which handles the function’s process.
-For details, refer to `ChatdollKit/Examples/WeatherSkill`.
+By creating a component that implements `ITool` or extends `ToolBase` and attaching it to the AIAvatar object, it will automatically be recognized as a tool and executed when needed.
+To create a custom tool, define `FunctionName` and `FunctionDescription`, and implement the `GetToolSpec` method, which returns the function definition, and the `ExecuteFunction` method, which handles the function’s process.
+For details, refer to `ChatdollKit/Examples/WeatherTool`.

+**NOTE**: See [Migration from FunctionSkill to Tool](#migration-from-functionskill-to-tool) if your project has custom LLMFunctionSkills.

 ## 🎙️ Devices